 The past couple of years, the County's Facilities Operations and Maintenance budgets naturally had increased due to the various new buildings going up around the County.
-This year, however, the County was able to get a reduced electricity rate, and therefore reduced the Facilities Operations budget by 26%.
+This year, two divisions were added under Facilities Management and Planning.
+Jail Maintenance was moved from Sheriff - Detention to a separate division under Facilities, and Interdepartmental Construction was moved from Road & Bridge to Facilities.
+The Sheriff's Office had been outsourcing maintenance for the jail; however the new administration found that maintenance provided by our in-house Maintenance team would use tax dollars more efficiently.